12 Online Computer Science Courses Worth Taking

 Network Administration: Students explore ways to make computer networks run effectively.
 Enrollees learn to install, fix, and upgrade computer networks.
 The curriculum may include aspects of data management, web development, and networking solutions.

-Best Computer Science Courses to Take Online
+Top Online Computer Science Courses

 Topics Covered

-• Computer programming
+• Computer science basics

 Topics Covered